BeccaHyland/rails_engine/README.md

 `/api/v1/merchants/most_revenue?quantity=enter a number here of how many merchants to be returned`

 This query will return the highest merchant first, and so on (descending order).

-To run the test suit, from the terminal enter `rspec`